alicezhang030/Suko/README.md

         - Search for an anime,
         - Mark an anime as want to watch, watching, or watched.
     - V2 (Ambiguous Problems) should allow users to
-        - See what users near them are watching,
+        - See what users near them are watching and create events,
         - Take a quiz and receive anime recommendations based on their selections

 ## Product Spec